polfosol/micro-AES/README.md

   tcc -o micro_aes.exe  main.o micro_aes.o
   ```
 ## Examples
 See the `main.c` file which has some example codes illustrating how to use the API functions, along with test vectors.
+Also check out the `/testvectors` directory.

 ## Remarks